Gh0fran/T5_Bootcamp/README.md

 2- Voila : Convert any Jupyter notebook into a website link:https://voila.readthedocs.io/en/stable/

-3-BeakerX
-BeakerX includes widgets for interactive tables, plots, forms, Apache Spark, and more.
+3-BeakerX: includes widgets for interactive tables, plots, forms, Apache Spark, and more.
 The table widget automatically recognizes pandas dataframes and allows you to search, sort, drag, filter, format, select, graph, hide, pin, and export to CSV or clipboard.
 This makes connecting to spreadsheets quick and easy.